craftingcity/RollHighOrDie/Character Rules/Surviving.md

 When a day passes or you take a Full Rest, you will gain or lose conditions based on the amount of Food you've eaten;

-- If you eat a Full Ration, you are no longer under the 'Hungry' or 'Starving' [[Condition]].
+- If you eat a Full Ration, you Chemically Resolve any number of stacks of 'Hungry' or 'Starving' [[Condition]] you have.
-- If you eat a Half Ration, you gain the 'Hungry' [[Condition]], and you lose the 'Starving' [[Condition]] if you have it.
+- If you eat a Half Ration, you gain a stack of the 'Hungry' [[Condition]], and you Chemically Resolve any number of stacks of the 'Starving' [[Condition]] you have.
-- If you eat no Ration, you gain the 'Starving' [[Condition]].
+- If you eat no Ration, you gain a stack of the 'Starving' [[Condition]].

 ## Water
 Water is the base of life.
 When you do not drink, you will quickly experience the internal gnawing of dehydration.